Biohydrometallurgy: Hydrometallurgy

-Biohydrometallurgy as a Science
+Biohydrometallurgy as a science

 Biohydrometallurgy represents the overlap of the world of microorganisms to the process of hydrometallurgy.
 The usage of microorganisms can be used for recovery and extraction of metals.

+Early work on copper bioleaching was carried out at the mines of Chuquicamata and Lo Aguirre in Chile.

 Applications

 Biohydrometallurgy is used to perform processes involving metals, for example, microbial mining, oil recovery, bioleaching, water-treatment and others.
 Biohydrometallurgy is mainly used to recover certain metals from sulfide ores.
 It is usually utilized when conventional mining procedures are too expensive or ineffective in recovering a metal such as copper, cobalt, gold, lead, nickel, uranium and zinc.